anthonyrhenz/anthonyrhenz/README.md

 ## I've just graduated with an MSci in Computer Science from the University of Exeter!
 - 🔭 I'm currently working on making organisation of the past and scheduling of the future easy!
 - 🌱 Always learning, with a focus on full stack atm
-- 📝 Looking for work
+- 📝 Technical Consultant at Compu-J

 ### Connect with me: